Clyde N. Wilson: Published work

 Wilson has contributed more than 400 articles, essays, and reviews to a wide variety of academic and popular books and publications.
-He has lectured extensively across the U.S. to scholarly, heritage, and political groups.
+He has lectured to scholarly, heritage, and political groups.

 Books include Carolina Cavalier: The Life and Mind of James Johnston Pettigrew, an American Civil War biography that has gone through three editions; From Union to Empire: Essays in the Jeffersonian Tradition; and Defending Dixie: Essays in Southern History and Culture.
 In addition, he has contributed to a number of influential books, including The New Right Papers, (Robert W. Whitaker, Ed.).
 He has edited a number of books, including three volumes of The Dictionary of Literary Biography on American historians; The Essential Calhoun; John C. Calhoun: A Bibliography; and A Defender of Southern Conservatism: M.E.
 Bradford and His Achievements.
 He has also written for Telos.

 Wilson is recipient of the Bostick Medal for Contributions to South Carolina Letters, the first annual John Randolph Club Award for Lifetime Achievement, and the Sons of Confederate Veterans Medal of Meritorious Service.
 In 2005 he was the founding Dean of the Stephen D. Lee Institute, an educational arm of the Sons of Confederate Veterans.